MasterRO94/laravel-mail-viewer/README.md

 ```

 ### Step 5: View emails
-All ongoing emails would be displayed on `/_mail-viewer` page by default.
+All ongoing emails you can find on `/_mail-viewer` page.
+Url